 Promotion for Sin City showcased major actors like Bruce Willis and Jessica Alba.
 Marv, one of the more popular characters from the comics got a few seconds in the trailers, likely because he was hideous and played by a lesser-known actor, Mickey Rourke (he hadn't made his comeback yet).
 Just look at the page image and find Marv on the movie poster.
 Fans of the film and critics focused most of their attention on Marv's character anyway.
 Comic fans and the filmmakers weren't surprised, though.

-Ram in TRON.
-A laid-back Badass Unintentional, Badass Bookworm, and overall Nice Guy who just happened to fall in with the system's biggest Badass and a displaced User.
+Ram.
+A laid-back Badass Unintentional, Badass Bookworm, and overall Nice Guy who just happened to fall in with the system's biggest badass and a displaced User.
 He was darkhorse enough to give his User (who was merely credited as "popcorn guy") a name and substantial role in the Flynn Lives ARG.

 Surprisingly, Cyclops has attracted a large group of fans.
 Due to being repeatedly screwed over by the directors and writers, many have taken to preferring him over Wolverine, a large flip from the comics.
 Many are wishing for his death in 3 to be ignored or retconned, and with rumors that it's now in Canon Discontinuity, many are happy.
 Considering this is the guy many hate for being 'boring', this is quite a feat.
 It helps that James Marsden, who plays Cyclops, is possibly the biggest X-Men fan in the main cast and ever enthusiastic about his role.